italia/form-pa/README.md

 ### Docker
-Run with a preset json schema, stored in `schema/schema.json`
+Run with a preset json schema, stored in `public/schema/schema.json` and default uischema as well in `public/schema/uischema.json`.
+To overwrite them just mount a volume.
 ```bash
 $ docker build . -t form-pa
 $ docker run -it --rm form-pa